ryuji-konishi/AplacChat/frontend/README Setup chat-frontend on AWS EC2.md

 ```

 ### 2. Start the service manually
-This is only required when you want to run yourself.
+This is only required when you want to run hands-on.
 The service is supposed to start automatically after reboot.
 ```
 sudo systemctl start chat
 # Check the status